JC200765/SlssProject/README.md

-# Game inspired by War Thunder and Space Inturders
+# Game inspired by War Thunder and Space Invaders
 # Author of Game: Justin
 # Date: 6/6/2024